 School of Arts & Sciences

 The Department of English, Foreign Language, and Humanities offers a broad range of courses leading to the Bachelor of Arts degree in English or English Education.
 Students may also pursue a minor in English, Writing, or Spanish.

-Students may become involved in the Spanish Club, Sigma Delta Pi, and Sigma Tau Delta, organizations that promote the study of language and literature.
+Students may become involved in the Spanish Club, the Spanish honor society Sigma Delta Pi, the English honor society Sigma Tau Delta, and Writer's Roundtable.
+These organizations promote the study of language and literature.

 Dr. Roxie James, Chair